#DRStart#

 PERFORMANCE AND FINANCIAL POSITION OF THE SUBSIDIARY COMPANY

-Consolidated financial statements of your Company and its subsidiary,
+The Consolidated financial statements of your Company and its

-prepared in accordance with applicable Indian Accounting Standards as per the Companies
+subsidiary, prepared in accordance with applicable Indian Accounting Standards as per the

-(Indian Accounting Standards) Rules, 2015 notified under Section 133 of the Companies Act,
+Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 of the

-inspection at the registered office of the Company and that of subsidiary.
-Performance and
+kept open for inspection at the registered office of the Company and that of subsidiary.

-financial position along with contribution of the subsidiary to the overall performance of
+The Performance and financial position along with contribution of the subsidiary to the

 LOANS / ADVANCES / INVESTMENTS / GUARANTEES